skatejs/skatejs/README.md

 popular view libraries such as React, Preact and LitHTML.

 - 🌏 Cross-framework compatible components.
-- ⚛️ Render components using your favourite view libary, or none at all.
 - 👑 Streamlined reaction to attributes, properties and events.
+- ⚛️ Render components using your favourite view libary.
-- 🔌 Plug in _any_ view framework.
+- 🔌 Plug in _any_ framework if we haven't already.
-- 🖥 Server-side rendering support for certain frameworks.
+- 🖥 Server-side rendering support for popular frameworks.
-- 🌟 TypeScript!
+- 🌟 TypeScript support.
 - 📚 Docs [https://skatejs.netlify.com](https://skatejs.netlify.com).

 ## Getting started